 Please contact your travel insurance company first to see if they will allow you to make a claim based on a COVID-19 travel period cancellation.
-It’s important that you call them directly and the insurance company will be able to let you know what information is required to submit a claim.
+It’s important that you call the insurance company directly and they will be able to let you know what information is required to submit a claim.

 Destination International Holidays can assist with the preparation of a claim letter only if you originally paid for your travel arrangements directly to our company.
 If you paid for your travel services elsewhere, you will need to contact that company to provide the claim letter for you.

 In all cases, you will need to call your travel insurance company first to confirm if you are covered.